jeremybarbet/react-native-modalize/docs/PROPS.md

 ### `children`

-A React component that will define the content of the modal.
+A React node that will define the content of the modal.
 By passing a children props it will use the default `ScrollView` component.

 | Type     | Required |
 | -------- | -------- |